kiryaserg/zapp-pipes-provider/README.md

 * **name<String>**: name of the provider. this string will be used as the scheme for making requests inside the app, and should only contain UTF-8 compatible alphabetical characters and dashes `-`
 * **manifest**: the manifest is an object containing the following properties :
   * **handlers<[String]>**: strings of `request_type` handled by the provider.
 All request must contain a `type` parameter which matches one of the handlers declared here.
 If a request is made to an unregistered `request_type`, the zapp-pipes bundle will throw an error.
-  * **help**: the help object is supposed to provide help for all supported `request_type`.
+  * **help&lt;Object&gt;**: the help object is supposed to provide help for all supported `request_type`.
 Ideally, should provide a description object, and a parameters array which declares all the other parameters required for performing the relevant `request_type`
-* **handler: (providerUtils) -> (params) -> providerResult<Promise:Any>** : the handler method should be a curried function which returns the result of the request.
+* **handler: (providerUtils) -> (params) -> providerResult&lt;Promise:Any&gt;** : the handler method should be a curried function which returns the result of the request.
 The currying enables the core library to inject the parameters and the utility functions the provider may require.
+* **test&lt;Object&gt;**: The test object provides the info required by the packager to run integration tests while building the bundle
+  * **testCommand<String>**: the test command that will be used in the integration test. should be something like `{provider-name}://fetchData?type={requestType}&foo=bar`
+  * **requestMocks&lt;[Object]&gt;**: the zapp-pipes packager uses [nock](https://github.com/node-nock/nock) to mock server request during the integration test process.
+The `requestMocks` object allows to register urls and responses that need to be mocked during the integration test.
+For each mocked request, you should provide an object with the following properties:
+    * **host&lt;String&gt;** : the full host name, with the protocol used
+    * **method<get|post>** : the http method to use.
+If using `post`, the nock setup will automatically intercept requests, regardless of the payload sent in the request body
+    * **path&lt;String&gt;** : the path of the request, which must start with `/`
+    * **httpCode&lt;Number&gt;** : the httpCode of the response, default is `200`
+    * **expectedResponse&lt;Object&gt;** : the response nock will return for the request.
+It is *not* the response expected from the library, but just the request call.

 Here is an example of a provider implementation
 ```javascript